by Annie Laukaitis

-With an estimated 12 million to 24 million active ecommerce sites around the world, it’s easy for an online store to get lost in the crowd.
+With an estimated 27.2 million ecommerce sites worldwide as of 2024, it’s easy for an online store to get lost in the crowd.

 Determining the right features and functionality for your ecommerce project.

-Understanding which ecommerce framework might work best for you.
+Understanding which ecommerce framework works best for you.

-Integrating ecommerce into a current website site or website template.
+Integrating ecommerce into a current website or site template.

 Customise a SaaS (software-as-a-service) solution.